 Given the name of the restaurant, I guess my expectation was of a place that would serve up some mildly spicy, faintly exotic ‘pan-Asian’ fare.
 An expectation reinforced on my arrival, the restaurant’s décor being an eclectic mishmash of Asian, African and Colonial influences.
 Think old globes, wooden carvings, Buddha statues, peacock feathers, palm leaf print wallpaper, and dim lighting.

-This was reinforced by the written blurb at the top of the menu, which said: “At Archipelago Restaurant we seek out the finest culinary influences from around the world and fuse them, bringing together the exotic, the exciting and the unexpected right here in the center of London.”
+This was further reinforced by the written blurb at the top of the menu, which said: “At Archipelago Restaurant we seek out the finest culinary influences from around the world and fuse them, bringing together the exotic, the exciting and the unexpected right here in the center of London.”

 But then I read on, and I got the first hint of what I was in for.
 “Until now, many of our globally inspired ingredients have remained undiscovered by the Western European palate … We take pride in our exotic ingredients”.